jkempf42/kube-volttron/README.md

-The demo `vcentral`, `vremote`, and `vbac` images in `jkempf42/public-repo` have been build with an ubuntu 20.04 image loaded with debugging tools, especially for network debugging (traceroute, ping, dig, etc.).
+The demo `vcentral`, `vremote`, and `vbac` images in `jkempf42/public-repo` have been build with an ubuntu 20.04 image loaded with debugging tools, especially for network debugging (`traceroute`, `ping`, `dig`, etc.).
-Once `microservice-volttron` is made public, you should modify the Dockerfiles at `microservice-volttron` to produce smaller images, and maybe use a smaller base OS image like alpine, if you plan to use `kube-volttron` in production.
+Once `microservice-volttron` is made public, you should modify the Dockerfiles at `microservice-volttron` to produce smaller images, and maybe use a smaller base OS image like `alpine`, if you plan to use `kube-volttron` in production.

-Finally, kube-volttron was developed with ease of deployability in mind and not with security.
-If you decide to deploy kube-volttron for real, you should go through the directions in this repo with a fine toothed comb, ensuring file and directory permissions are properly set.
+Finally, `kube-volttron` was developed with ease of demoability in mind and not with security.
+If there is enough interest from the community, I'll continue working on it and add security features over time.
+But if you decide to deploy `kube-volttron` for real, you should go through the directions in this repo with a fine toothed comb, ensuring file and directory permissions are properly set and Internet connections are properly secured.
 Some effort was made to set file permissions for security but it was not consistent.
 Also, you should make use of the powerful Kubernetes security tools like `Secret` objects, RBAC control, and using separate namespaces for different tenants to